click-contrib/click_params/docs/usage/miscellaneous.md

 Running on all cores

 $ python cli.py -j 2.5
+Error: Invalid value for '-j' / '--jobs': All possible options exhausted without any successful conversion:
+ - CHOICE: '2.5' is not one of 'half', 'all'.
-Error: 2.5 is not a valid cores number
+ - INTEGER: '2.5' is not a valid integer.

 $ python cli.py -j third
+Error: Invalid value for '-j' / '--jobs': All possible options exhausted without any successful conversion:
+ - CHOICE: 'third' is not one of 'half', 'all'.
-Error: third is not a valid cores number
+ - INTEGER: 'third' is not a valid integer.
 ````

 Two remarks compared to the last script.

 - The order of parameter types in the union is the order click will try to parse the value.
-- In the last two examples click was unable to parse because they were neither an integer nor a string from allowed
-choices.